 Please call Valerie at 910-798-6406 for more information.

 SHIIP offices are appointment only.
 Tuesdays and Thursdays, 11:00-1:00, with only one counselor per day, but they will be by appointment.
 Valerie Smith will be taking those appointments and handling the SHIIP calendar.
 798-6406.

 OPEN ENROLLMENT – For more information please click this link:

-We will do our best to evaluate your medication needs and help you get your medicines at the lowest possible cost.
+If you need assistance, the Senior Resource Center will work you to evaluate your medication needs and help you get your medicines at the lowest possible cost.
 Your cooperation is essential and will require a signed partnership agreement.
-Contact Pam Wall at 910-798-6422.
+For more information, contact Pam Wall at 910-798-6422.

 The Registry is a computer list of individuals who live in New Hanover County and have special physical, medical or functional disabilities that would place them at higher risk in an emergency event such as a hurricane.